questdb/py-questdb-client/src/questdb/pandas_integration.md

-We can also further simplify iteration via the introduction of a cursor: a struct that is a mishmash of the simplified subsets of arrow and py buffers that we we actually care about.
+We can also further simplify iteration via the introduction of a cursor: a struct that is a mishmash of the simplified subsets of arrow and py buffers that we actually care about.

 ## Cherry-picking `Py_buffer` and `ArrowArray` features